 New Zealand is rich in fossil-bearing sedimentary rocks.
 A huge diversity of past life is preserved, including trilobites, graptolites, brachiopods, belemnites (relatives of squid), ammonites, dinosaurs, marine reptiles, whales, turtles, crocodiles, fish, sharks, crabs, penguins and other aquatic birds.
 Many plants have lived on the ever-changing landmass of New Zealand, and these are seen as coal, fossil seeds, pollen, and up to full-size fossil tree parts.
 There are also large numbers of microfossils, which can only be seen clearly through a microscope.

-While all geological periods from Cambrian (542–490 million years ago [Ma]) to Cenozoic (65–present day) are represented, New Zealand’s fossil record is not especially complete, and is poor for a few periods.
-For instance, very few Carboniferous (359–299 Ma) and Silurian (443–417 Ma) fossils have been found in New Zealand.
+While all geological periods from Cambrian (542–490 million years ago [Ma]) to Cenozoic (65 Ma–present day) are represented, New Zealand’s fossil record is not especially complete, and is poor for a few periods.
+For instance, very few Carboniferous (359–299 Ma) or Silurian (443–417 Ma) fossils have been found in New Zealand.